openbar/yocto-wizard/README.md

 # OpenBar build system for Yocto projects

-The `yocto-wizard` is an implementation of the OpenBar build system for Yocto projects.
+The `yocto-openbar` is an implementation of the OpenBar build system for Yocto projects.
 It follows the guidelines specified by the OpenBar project to build a Yocto project in an easy, repeatable and unambiguous way.